The five words were already out before you heard yourself say them.

 It has a name.
 The name is Moral Contamination.

-Your nervous system is not evaluating your credentials.
-It is registering a pattern: pain in the room, money entering the room, and firing a protection response calibrated across your entire life to keep you from becoming someone who exploits the vulnerable.
+The reflex is registering a pattern calibrated across your entire life: pain in the room, money entering the room, fire the response that keeps you from becoming someone who exploits the vulnerable.
 It does not matter that you are not exploiting anyone.
 The reflex does not know the difference.
+A complete look at the mechanism and how it plays out on live discovery calls is in the essay on why coaches lose their best discovery calls.

 And the cruelest thing about it, the thing you could go your entire career without seeing, is this.